VedantBhawsar/letterflow/context.md

 - `/api/subscribers`: For managing subscribers.
 - `/api/newsletters`: For managing newsletters.
 - `/api/analytics`: For retrieving analytics data.
+- `/api/campaigns/[campaignId]`: For retrieving and deleting a specific campaign by its ID.

+## 8. Database Schema

+The application uses MongoDB as its database.
+The database schema is defined in `prisma/schema.prisma`.
+Key models include:

+- `User`: Stores user information.
+- `Account`: Stores account information for authentication.
+- `Session`: Stores session information for authentication.
+- `Campaign`: Stores information about email campaigns.
+- `Subscriber`: Stores information about subscribers.
+- `CampaignStats`: Stores statistics for each campaign.
+- `EmailTemplate`: Stores email templates.
+- `Newsletter`: Stores information about newsletters.
+- `SubscriptionForm`: Stores information about subscription forms.
+- `Segment`: Stores information about subscriber segments.

+## 9. Campaigns Table Component

+The `CampaignsTable` component (`src/components/campaigns/campaigns-table.tsx`) displays a table of campaigns with columns for name, date, recipients, opens, clicks, and status.
+It allows users to sort campaigns by name and date, and provides options to edit and delete campaigns.

-This document provides a general overview of the Letterflow landing page project.
+This document provides a more detailed overview of the Letterflow landing page project.
 For more detailed information, please refer to the source code and other documentation.